Port Angeles Lefties: 2025

 Tommy Markey (Fordham) was named player of the week by the league on June 30.
 Eight days later, Markey would be selected to represent the Lefties at the All Star Game in Bellingham.

 The Lefties improved on their 16-37 record from the previous season.
 The Lefties went 20-34 and finished seventh in the North Division.
 Jack Edmunds (Brown) hit eight home runs.
 Takuma Sato (Mount Hood Community College) threw forty strikeouts.
 Seth Wrightstone (Vanguard) and Garrett Holpuch (Tennessee Tech) finished with ERA's of 3.52 and 3.78 respectively.
 29,691 total fans attended the Lefties' twenty-seven home games for an average of 1,100 fans per game.

 The Lefties were eliminated from playoff contention for the eighth straight season.
 The Lefties are one of three teams in the WCL to never clinch a playoff berth and one of four to never clinch a winning season.

+2026

+Carter Enoch and Ethan Wood were selected to represent the Lefties at the 2026 WCL All Star Game in Victoria.
+Wood recorded a base hit and RBI in the North All Stars 4-5 loss.

+Wood would be named player of the week by the league on July 20th.

+The Lefties failed to improve on their 20-34 record from the previous season.
+The team posted a league worst as well as team all time worst record of 11-43 and finished twenty-seven and a half games behind the AppleSox.
+Wood finished fourth in the league with a.355 batting average.
+The Lefties once again failed to qualify for the postseason and remain one of two teams to never make the postseason as well as one of three teams to never clinch a winning record.